What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 Spread the love

-Being consumed by the needs of a partner and feeling compelled to fix the partner or the relationship is among the tell-tale indicators of a codependent marriage.
+Being consumed by the needs of a spouse and feeling compelled to fix them is among the tell-tale indicators of a codependent marriage.
 However, people tend to dismiss signs of codependency with statements like:

-• “I’m too independent to be a codependent partner”, or
+• “I’m too independent to be codependent”, or

 • “How can I be codependent when I’m the one my partner leans on for support and help?”